Vyral/base-template/_posts/2020-03-13-my-thoughts-on-offering-discounts-for-outdated-homes.md

 There are different variances and adjustments depending on the degree of remodel or how outdated the home is. **Many buyers in today’s market are willing to buy a home that needs some updates if the price is right**.

-If you have any questions for me about selling your own home or about anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions for me about selling your own home or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.